 It happens that I stumble over a really good article or video, but don't have the time to go over it at that moment.
 No problem, I add it to Read Later.
 I am a good citizen and after I read or watch it, I make it public if it's worth sharing.

-By using all of this not only I save a lot of time, around a work week a year as gross stated int How I save a workweek a year by efficiently managing my dev bookmarks, but also lots of nerves and search frustrations.
+By using these features not only I save a lot of time, around a work week a year as gross stated int How I save a workweek a year by efficiently managing my dev bookmarks, but also lots of nerves and search frustrations.

 Take it for a spin and I promise you won't be able to live without it, especially when at the office.
-I'd love to hear your thoughts and improve suggestions in the comments below or on Github - the project itself is open source: front-end and api.
+I'd love to hear your thoughts and improve suggestions in the comments below or on Github - the project itself is open source